 A research map built from Internet Archive travel narratives, epigraphy, archaeology, and FRUS diplomatic records.
 Some source text is OCR-derived, so exact wording should be checked against page scans before quotation.

-Twenty leads, roughly chronological: Roman epigraphy, late antiquity, Ottoman travelers, the 1402 battle, early Republican visitors, and the FRUS diplomatic record through the Cold War.
+Nineteen leads, roughly chronological: Roman epigraphy, late antiquity, Ottoman travelers, the 1402 battle, early Republican visitors, and the FRUS diplomatic record through the Cold War.

 Ankara/Ancyra is one of the most important Roman archival sites because the best surviving copy of Augustus's political autobiography, the Res Gestae Divi Augusti, was carved onto the Temple of Rome and Augustus at Ancyra.